 When he went to meet them, he was shot dead.
-I was took by complete surprise.
-Overcome by heaven's sorrow.
-Instantly I broke down.
+I was took by complete shock.
+It was like I'd been punched in the heart.
+Overcome by heaven's sorrow, instantly I broke down.
 Despite the tears I kept reading.
-The prayer was for the girls family.
+The prayer in the booklet I was reading from, was for the precious missing girl's family.
 For their comfort.
-The girls mother asked people to pray that if her daughter was still alive she would not weaken in her love for Christ.
-Words cannot articulate how deeply I felt the Fathers lament as I stood in front of my prayer board reading the end of this prayer request.
+The girl's mother had asked people to pray that if her daughter was still alive she would not weaken in her love for Christ.
+Words cannot articulate how deeply I felt the Father's lament as I stood in front of my prayer board reading the end of this prayer request.
 The injustice.
 The pain.
 The compassion.
 The faith of an earthly mother mourning for her husband yet strengthening the spirit of her missing daughter to not leave her Saviour love.
 The heart of the Heavenly Father breaking so tenderly yet so violently.
 I cannot tell you how deeply I wept as I carried the beautiful burden of the Father's grief.
 It was so so so deep.
 His heart was so filled with mercy for the persecuted.
 The pain was immense.
 Deep deep pain.
 Yet surrounding this immense pain was God's sovereignty.
 He wept for His creation.
 He fought for His offspring.
-Yet He was seated in the throne.
-He was sovreign.
-He is love.
+Yet He was seated on the throne.
+He was sovereign.
+He was and IS love.

 As His fiery love enveloped me that morning I prayed deeply for the situation in Pakistan.
 Though it hurt so badly deep in the pit of my stomach I was flooded by God's overwhelming love for mankind.
 His patience with creation.
 His choice to redeem a broken people.
 To hurt with the hurting.
 To weep with the weeping.
 I entered into a deeper place of His compassion that morning.
 To think I almost wasn't going to pray.
 To think that if I had given into my flesh as I have a thousand other times I would not have had such a beautiful encounter with God's mercy.
 I considered afresh the countless opportunities for secret place encounter I had missed which were only one prayer away.
 I have had encounters upon encounters in the secret place which have blown my mind...yet I find that there is a supernatural grace and mercy upon the ones that almost never happened.
 These are the ones which are most sobering for me.
 It's the glorious encounters that I nearly miss which most remind me that there is extraordinary treasure of the richest kind to be found in the secret place...which is worthy of my pursuit...worthy of my sacrifice...which can only be discovered past the comfort of my flesh...on the other side.